j e a n n e r i c k e t t s

 Dr. Romero interviewed scientists and other spiritual established artists such as Andy Warhol, and years later also Jeanne Ricketts at her chapel murals in Provence (France), in the pursuit of brain studies; building a theory on proving that art = survival and how its spirit can bring resilience and peace at all times.”

-2019-2020 whilst bravely handling a number of threatening challenges throughout 2019 and regaining her freedom as a British artist at River Thames amidst the storm of the "covid scandal", Jeanne Ricketts as a result of the above, was tragically separated from her most beloved dying Father in the south of France.-
+whilst bravely handling a number of life-threatening challenges throughout 2019 and regaining her sovereignty as a British artist at River Thames amidst the storm of the "covid scandal", Jeanne Ricketts as a result of the above, was tragically separated from her most beloved dying Father in the south of France.-

-Slowly but surely, Ricketts' Renaissance reemerged between her London base and new pioneering projects, swaying her between New York, Luxembourg, Amsterdam, Belgium, Oman, Munich, Vienna and Lake Geneva “City of Water and Peace”.
+Slowly but surely, Ricketts' Renaissance reemerged between her London base and new pioneering projects, swaying her between New York, Amsterdam, Oman and “City of Waters and Peace”, Geneva.